 U.S. Dept. of Justice, Bureau of Justice Statistics.
 POLICE USE OF FORCE DATA, 1996: [UNITED STATES].
 Conducted by U.S. Dept. of Commerce, Bureau of the Census.
 ICPSR ed.
-Ann Arbor, MI: Inter-university Consortium for Political and Social Research [producer and distributor], 1998. doi:10.3886/ICPSR06999.v1
+Ann Arbor, MI: Inter-university Consortium for Political and Social Research [producer and distributor], 1998. https://doi.org/10.3886/ICPSR06999.v1

-Persistent URL: http://doi.org/10.3886/ICPSR06999.v1
+Persistent URL: https://doi.org/10.3886/ICPSR06999.v1

 Date of Collection:

 Persons aged 12 or older in American households that were

 Data Collection Notes:

 One-seventh of the sample that was scheduled for its final

 Standardized missing values.

 Performed recodes and/or calculated derived variables.